lmiller1990/design-pattenrns-for-vuejs/RENDERLESS-COMPONENTS.md

 }
 ```

-This is the trick; calling `slots` with an object will expose whatever properties are passed to the object via the `v-slot` directive.
+This is the how renderless components work; calling `slots` with an object will expose whatever properties are passed to the object via the `v-slot` directive.
 Let's see this in action but using the component in a regular `vue` file:

 ```html
 <template>